-ACTIVITY 1: Reform of the Support schemes to comply with State Aid Guidelines 2019 2020 S1 S2 S1 S2 Со re topic 1: Introduction of market based support schemes 1.
-Introduction of tendering schemes for granting support Adaptation of the legal and regulatory frameworks in the CPs Submission of a template design for auctions on granting the support for RES producers Implementation of the tendering schemes in the CPs Со Core topic 2: Citizens participation in the development of renewable energy projects 1.
-Encouraging citizen participation through community energy - promotion of citizen-owned renewable energy projects 2.
-Policy recommendations to encourage the development of community and citizen owned energy projects 3.
-Developing effective business models for community financed RES projects Implementation of self-consumption schemes
+ACTIVITY 1: Reform of the Support schemes to comply with State Aid Guidelines 2019 20 20 S1 S2 S1 S2 Core topic 1: Introduction of market based support schemes Introduction of Adaptation of the legal and regulatory frameworks in the CPs tendering schemes for granting support Submission of a template design for auctions on granting the support for RES producers Implementation of the tendering schemes in the CPs Core topic 2: Citizens participation in the development of renewable energy projects 4.2.
+Encouraging citizen participation through community energy promotion of citizen-owned renewable energy projects 2-3.
+Policy recommendations to encourage the development of community and citizen owned energy projects 3.4.
+Developing effective but RES projects 4.5.
+Implementation of self-consumption schemes